magpiemodel/magpiemodel.github.io/_tutorials/6_AdvancedChangeInputs.md

     policies)
       - additional\_data\_rev3.86.tgz

-### 1.1 Learning objectives

 There is a specific procedure on how to handle the changing of the input data.
-It will be demonstrated by the example of changing the USA NDC policy on afforestation target at 2030 with the following learning
+It will be demonstrated by the example of changing the USA NDC policy on afforestation target at 2030.
-objectives:

-1. Create local input data repository.
-2. Package the patch file.
-3. Update the configuration to automatically apply designed changes.

-## 2 Demonstration of change in input data for national land-based NDC policies
+## Patch national land-based NDC policies

 Once the input data is downloaded to the local MAgPIE repository in forms of different input files in designated input folders (in the core,